wjorgensen/nader-AI/README.md

 ## Architecture

-## Decntralized AI Inference
+## Decentralized AI Inference

-We're not running some centralized AI show here—that's Web2 thinking.
-Instead, we're leveraging Hyperbolic and Gaia's decentralized inference networks because we practice what we preach.
-These aren't your typical cloud providers pretending to be "decentralized" by slapping a token on their AWS instances.
-Both networks run on actual distributed infrastructure, with computation spread across validator nodes that stake real value to ensure reliable inference.
-When our agent needs to think, the heavy lifting happens across a network of specialized AI hardware, not in some Silicon Valley datacenter.
-This means our talent identification engine stays censorship-resistant and truly decentralized—just like the web3 tech we're evaluating.
-Plus, the economic model means validators are incentivized to maintain high-quality inference, so our agent stays sharp without compromising on decentralization principles.
+We leverage Hyperbolic and Gaia's decentralized inference networks to run our AI computations across validator nodes that stake real value, ensuring reliable and censorship-resistant inference.
+Our talent identification engine stays truly decentralized by distributing computation across specialized AI hardware nodes that are economically incentivized to maintain high-quality inference.